 Ultimately, however, Funchess will top out at 750 yards, maybe.
 This will cut the legs out from under any week-to-week usefulness for Funchess.
 He’s mostly going to be a matchup-based streamer, as he won’t sustain production that will allow you to justify him hanging around on your roster outside of deeper leagues.
 He has limited upside, but he will have a multi-game stretch among the top-24 at wide receiver, mostly because he will haul in touchdowns.

 What kills me about this is what it means for my big, beautiful boy.
 Eric Ebron was a force of nature on the Colts last year, filling the role of “big guy in the end zone.”
 His 110 targets were second on the team, just ten behind T.Y.
 Hilton.
 That will most-certainly plummet with Devin Funchess’s arrival, and what that means is an absolute cratering of his 2019 fantasy football potential.
 The Jack Doyle surgery (and complete inability to stay healthy) meant that Ebron was likely in for another huge volume in 2019, a year after he had 110 targets (second most on the team).
 Instead, he’ll likely drop down significantly, garnering maybe 70 targets this season.
 That isn’t enough to maintain quality fantasy football production.
 Unless he drops into double-digit rounds, I am staying far away from an Eric Ebron splitting targets with another large, hulking man.

-Samuel is the big beneficiary of Devin Funchess moving on from the Panthers, and he is the cheaper of the two WR options in Carolina.
+Curtis Samuel is the biggest beneficiary of Devin Funchess moving on from the Panthers, and he is the cheaper of the two WR options in Carolina.
 Because of this, he presents a good upside pick in 2019 and is likely to end up ahead of Funchess in the end-of-season ranks.